hetvi-1905/EmailGenerator19/README.md

 </ul>

 ## 🎯 Deployment at Heroku
-I have deployed the ML-Pipeline on a Web application using Flask. https://emailgenerator19.herokuapp.com/
+I have deployed the ML-Pipeline on a Web application using Streamlit. https://emailgenerator19.herokuapp.com/

  ## 🔨 Tech-Stack